sasilver75/obsidian/Eleuther LM Evaluation Harness.md

 - Support for models loaded by `transformers`, with a flexible tokenization-agnostic interface, as well as commercial APIs like OpenAI
 - Easy support for custom prompts and evaluation metrics

-This is also the backend for [[HuggingFace]]'s popular [[OpenLLM Leaderboard]], and has been used in hundreds of papers, as well as internally at dozens of organizations.
+This is also the backend for [[HuggingFace]]'s popular [[Open LLM Leaderboard]], and has been used in hundreds of papers, as well as internally at dozens of organizations.